antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/doctest.rst

    Set the :mod:`doctest` reporting flags to use.

-   Argument *flags* or's together option flags.
+   Argument *flags* takes the bitwise-or of option flags.
 See section :ref:`doctest-options`.
 Only "reporting flags" can be used.

    This is a module-global setting, and affects all future doctests run by module